IncDrops/PollitGo/Users/testing/projects/nextn/README.md

     *   Verify the key in Cloud Build Trigger and Redeploy.
 2.  **Firebase SDK Initialization Failure (if using Firebase features on the client):**
     *   Ensure all `_NEXT_PUBLIC_FIREBASE_...` variables are correctly set in the Cloud Build Trigger.
-    *   Check Browser Console for Firebase-related errors.
+    *   Check Browser Console for Firebase-related errors (e.g., "Firebase: Error (auth/invalid-api-key)" or issues connecting to Firestore/Storage).
+The file `src/lib/firebase.ts` logs specific errors if core Firebase config keys are missing.

 ---